 It’s been reported that 90% of mobile users delete an app due to poor performance such as confusing processes and disjointed user-flows, meaning that your UI & UX app design should be placed at the forefront of your development.
 Our recent project with Explore Thames saw them increase their QOQ downloads by 90% following a complete re-brand, an updated user interface and enhanced user experience, boosting their reputation within the marine industry.

 What’s the difference between UI & UX App Design?

-Our Head of Design Chris frequently gets asked what differentiates an app’s UI (user-interface) and UX (user-experience).
+Our Head of Design frequently gets asked what differentiates an app’s UI (user-interface) and UX (user-experience).
 He says:

 “UI is the overall look & feel of a mobile app suggested by typography, colourways and graphical elements.
 UX is an app’s functionality & how the user feels when then they interact with it.
 Both are vital in producing an immersive mobile app.”